lampmerchant/tashtalk/README.md

 Building the firmware requires Microchip MPASM, which is included with their development environment, MPLAB.
 Note that you **must** use MPLAB X version 5.35 or earlier or MPLAB 8 as later versions of MPLAB X have removed MPASM.

+## Differences Between v1.x and v2.x

+v1.x and v2.x use the same UART protocol, but the RA3 and RA5 pins differ in function between versions.
+In v1.x, RA3 is used as the LocalTalk input and RA5 is used as the output.
+In v2.x, RA5 is both input and output and RA3 is repurposed to act as !MCLR (the PIC's reset signal).
+Pulling RA3/!MCLR low will hold the PIC in reset, tristating its outputs and allowing the associated RS-422 driver IC to be driven by another device.

 ## Projects Using It

 * [TashTalkHat](https://68kmla.org/bb/index.php?threads/tashtalk-single-chip-localtalk-interface.38955/page-4#post-422138)
   by bdurbrow - hat for Raspberry Pi
 * [AirTalk](https://68kmla.org/bb/index.php?threads/introducing-and-interest-check-airtalk-wireless-plug-and-play-localtalk-dongles.39661/)
   by cheesestraws - wireless plug-and-play LocalTalk dongle
+* [TashTalk 2 Hat](https://github.com/lampmerchant/tashtalk/tree/main/tashtalk2-rpihat) - hat for Raspberry Pi using v2.x firmware
 * Yours? =)